-Two Year Artist Residency in Cello with The Montgomery Symphony
+Two Year Artist Residency in Violin with The Montgomery Symphony

-MSO Cello Fellowship 2016-2018, the second season upon agreement between the MSO and the Fellow.
+MSO Violin Fellowship 2017-2019, the second season upon agreement between the MSO and the Fellow.

 $35,000 stipend per nine-month season.

-Candidates for the 2016 - 2018 Cello Fellowship should have completed their formal musical education and be at the beginning of their professional performing careers.
+Candidates for the 2017 - 2019 Violin Fellowship should have completed their formal musical education and be at the beginning of their professional performing careers.
 Candidates must be authorized to work in the United States during the period of the residency.

 As a Recitalist: Perform three scheduled solo recitals each season in Montgomery.
 A modest artist fee is provided for pianists.

-As an Orchestral Cellist: Serve as the MSO Principal Cellist at weekly rehearsals and at the 10 scheduled classical and pops concerts each season of the MSO from September 2016 to May 2018.
+As an Orchestral Violinist: Serve as the MSO Principal Violinist at weekly rehearsals and at the 10 scheduled classical and pops concerts each season of the MSO from September 2017 to May 2019.

 Stipend: $35,000 per nine month season.